Cynics at Large Indigo: Cynical SecuritySpy

 This is one camera configured on a SecuritySpy server.
 Pick from the popup list that shows all cameras on all SecuritySpy servers for which you have created devices in Indigo (and which are responding at the moment).

-Note that you can name your Indigo Camera device anything you like, quite independent from the name SecuritySpy uses for it.
+You can name your Indigo Camera device anything you like, quite independent from the name SecuritySpy uses for it.
 Cynical SecuritySpy remembers SecuritySpy cameras by their camera number, which is meant to be stable and will survive renaming.
 In practice, it is probably a good idea to keep those names similar to avoid confusing you.
+Camera devices have a state state that reflects the current status of the camera:

 Actions

 This action tells SecuritySpy to pretend that it has seen motion on the designated camera.
 If you have a motion sensor in the general area covered by a camera, that's what you want to do.
 All the usual consequences follow; in particular, any motion-triggered recording commences.
-SecuritySpy's usual rules apply; the camera must be active and configured appropriately.
+SecuritySpy's usual rules apply; the camera must be active (have motion recording enabled) and must be configured appropriately.

 This changes the text overlay that SecuritySpy can place onto a video camera's image.
 This text becomes part of the video stream, so that it is displayed and recorded along with it.
 Note that it also irreversibly obscures what's behind it.